 - A statement of the debts of the estate

+The Court will then review the application and issue Probate if it is satisfied that the will is valid and that the executor is qualified to act.
+Processing times vary depending on court workload, typically ranging from 2-8 weeks, though complex applications may take longer.
+The Probate document is usually required by banks, financial institutions, and other organisations before they will release the deceased’s assets to the executor.
 If there is no will, or if the executor named in the will is unable or unwilling to act, then a grant of letters of administration may be issued.
-Letters of administration are similar to a Probate, but they give the administrator the authority to manage the deceased person’s estate and any disputes that may arise.
+Letters of administration are similar to a Grant of Probate, but they give the administrator the authority to manage the deceased person’s estate when there is no will (intestate) or when the executor named in the will is unable or unwilling to act.

 Call the NSW Wills & Estate Dispute Helpline